 Password managers come in the form of browser extensions that can be used in Chrome and other browsers as well as apps that can be used on smartphones.

 Some browsers have their own password managers that are built-in, however, these generally do not work as well as the best third-party password managers.
-So what are the best password managers for Chrome?

 Best Password Managers For Chrome, Android & iPhone:

 LastPass is an extremely popular password manager and it’s ideal for people who would like to use their password manager across multiple devices without having to spend additional money.

 LastPass provides a number of advantages, such as creating a family vault and sharing your private data without leaving the app, LastPass is nicely integrated with web browsers and it gives you the ability to organize your passwords to your preference.

 The browser add-on is compatible with all browsers, including Google Chrome.
 However, LastPass differs from its competitors due to the fact that the Chrome extension works as the gatekeeper to your LastPass vault because it can only be accessed by entering your master password via the browser add-on.

 The LastPass add-on has the ability to organize your passwords the way they appear in the vault and there’s also a built-in password generator to help you choose strong passwords.

 LastPass is a free password generator, however, there’s a premium version that offers more features and functionalities than that of the free version.
 The premium version of LastPass will cost you $2 per month.